Chapter 2:

 The wagon came to a stop.

 “Cavalry, ride down the line!”
 The order came abruptly.
-The sound of hooves striking the earth in quick succession jolted my sister from her slumber.
+The drumming of hooves jolted my sister awake.

 The two guards in the wagon watching over us gripped their polearms, focused on the chaos outside.

 The two of us grabbed the discarded polearms and rushed outside, away from the approaching beasts.
-With the cavalry occupied, we swiftly dealt with the oncoming guards, who couldn’t match the intensity of our oud-infused strength.
+With the cavalry occupied, the oncoming guards fell before us, their steel parries useless against the oud-infused force of our blows.

 “Quick, Sera — that horse!”
 I shouted.
 We ran as fast as we could.
 Behind us, the ground shook with the groans of thornback turtles—massive beasts armored in jagged shells, their feet pounding like drums.
 A rider broke off from the group and charged toward us.